Coder787-source/OmniChess/README.md

 - **Linux** — x86-64 & ARM/Raspberry Pi
 - **macOS** — Apple Silicon & Intel

+> ✅ All chess variants (Chess960, King of the Hill, Three‑Check) and PGN analysis/resume features are fully supported on desktop.

 ### Web (Works Anywhere)
 - **ChromeOS** — No Linux container needed, runs directly in Chrome
 - **Windows/Mac/Linux** — No installation required
 - **School/work computers** — Works without admin rights
 - **Mobile devices** — Play on tablets and phones with a browser

+> ✅ Web version includes Chess960, King of the Hill, and Three‑Check variants.
+PGN analysis/resume is desktop‑only.

 ---